North Bay Overnighter: A Tour of Microclimates

 Day 2

-• There’s a section climbing up San Geronimo Ridge that’s a small rock garden, but rideable on gravel bikes with a dose of focused determination.
+• Climbing up San Geronimo Ridge there is a section of rock garden that is challenging but rideable with good bike gearing and a dose of focused determination.

 • There are plenty of great food options in Fairfax.
 I’d recommend Gestalt Haus or Amelie Cafe.
 Or both if you’re the try-it-all type.

-• If you have extra energy left at the end of day 2, making a small dirt detour to Tennessee Point lookout to gaze in awe of the rugged California coastline is a great way to put a bow on the trip.
+• If you have extra energy left at the end of day 2, a great way to put a bow on the trip is to take a detour to Tennessee Point lookout to gaze in awe of the rugged California coastline.

 Terms of Use: As with each bikepacking route guide published on BIKEPACKING.com, should you choose to cycle this route, do so at your own risk.
 Prior to setting out check current local weather, conditions, and land/road closures.
 While riding, obey all public and private land use restrictions and rules, carry proper safety and navigational equipment, and of course, follow the #leavenotrace guidelines.
 The information found herein is simply a planning resource to be used as a point of inspiration in conjunction with your own due-diligence.
 In spite of the fact that this route, associated GPS track (GPX and maps), and all route guidelines were prepared under diligent research by the specified contributor and/or contributors, the accuracy of such and judgement of the author is not guaranteed.
 BIKEPACKING.com LLC, its partners, associates, and contributors are in no way liable for personal injury, damage to personal property, or any other such situation that might happen to individual riders cycling or following this route.